WheatenSudo/peppy_screensaver/README.md

 If you see "neon capable but pygame was not built with support" warning, the package needs to be rebuilt with NEON support.
 See Build Information below.

-**Note:** NEON-optimized builds require ARMv7 or later.
-Pi Zero and Pi 1 (ARMv6) use a separate non-NEON build with higher CPU usage.

 ## Troubleshooting

 ### Debug Logging